Introspective Deep Metric Learning for Image Retrieval: Proposed Approach

 $\tau >0$ is a pre-defined hyperparameter to control the weakening degree.
 Note that the proposed introspective similarity metric does not satisfy the triangular equation and thus is not a mathematically strict metric.
 We follow existing work~\cite{yuan2019signal,nguyen2010cosine} to still refer to it as a metric.

 Intuitively, the proposed introspectively metric considers both the semantic distance and the similarity uncertainty between two images to conduct the final semantic discrepancies.
 It generally produces a smaller distance for two images due to the awareness of the uncertainty.
 Given two pairs of images with the same semantic distance, the introspective metric distinguishes better for the pair with a smaller similarity uncertainty.
 Also, when the uncertainty of two images outweighs the semantic distance to a great extent, the introspective metric simply outputs a near-zero semantic distance avoiding unnecessary influence on the network.
-Fig.~\ref{fig:comparison} presents the comparison between different similarity metrics.